VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Our Method

 We identify a critical limitation in GRPO, which we term the "Vanishing Advantages" problem.
 In GRPO, a simple binary reward signal is used to indicate the correctness of a response \( y \) to a given vision-language query \( x \).
 When all responses within a query group are uniformly correct or uniformly incorrect, the calculated advantages become zero for every response in that group.
 Consequently, such examples cease to provide effective policy gradients, as the gradient signal relies on non-zero advantages to guide learning.

-This issue becomes increasingly pronounced as training progresses.
-As illustrated in Fig.~\ref{fig:vanishing_adv}, the percentage of examples exhibiting non-zero advantages steadily declines from approximately 40\% at the beginning of training to below 20\% after \(16\times 16\) gradient steps.
-This also reflects the policy’s tendency to converge towards generating responses with uniform rewards within group -- either consistently correct or consistently incorrect -- over time.
-As the policy updates, the diversity in rewards within the group diminishes, thereby exacerbating the problem.
-Similar trends are also observed in text LLMs~\citep{dapo}, concurrent to our work.
+This issue becomes increasingly pronounced as training progresses, especially for high-capacity models.
+As illustrated in Fig.~\ref{fig:vanishing_adv}, tracking the training of Qwen2.5-VL-72B reveals a steady decline in the percentage of examples exhibiting non-zero advantages, falling from approximately 40\% at the start to below 20\% after \(16\times 16\) gradient steps.
+This decline is a symptom of the policy's tendency to converge towards generating responses that yield uniform rewards within a group over time.
+As the policy improves and generates more consistently correct and incorrect responses within a query group, the reward diversity (variations) necessary for calculating meaningful advantages diminishes, thereby intensifying the problem.
+We notice that similar trends have been concurrently observed in GRPO training on text-based LLMs~\citep{dapo}.

-The "vanishing advantages" phenomenon poses a significant impediment to our goal of transitioning the VLM from "fast-thinking" to "slow-thinking".
-As more query groups yield zero advantages, the effective batch size for training decreases, reducing the number of examples that contribute meaningfully to the policy update.
-This can lead to training instability, causing the policy to stop improving prematurely and potentially become trapped in suboptimal local optima.
-Such optima often correspond to shallow reasoning traces, discouraging the model from exploring complex, multi-step reasoning pathways.
+The "Vanishing Advantages" phenomenon undermines the goal of fostering deliberate, complex reasoning in VLMs.
+As more query groups yield zero advantages, the effective batch size for training shrinks, causing training instability.
+This instability increases the risk of premature convergence to shallower reasoning traces, discouraging the model from exploring deeper reasoning pathways.